MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 This tutorial assumes the following:

-- Good knowledge of the :ref:`chapter-glossary`.
+- Good knowledge of the :ref:`chapter-glossary` and :ref:`executableBuildWorkflow`.

-- Tutorial :ref:`tutorialUnderstandMicroEJFirmwareBuild` has been followed.

 - MicroEJ SDK distribution 20.07 or more (see :ref:`get_sdk_version`).